Good Design: Grocery Stores

 Front of the Store

-The front of the store is meant to be an assault on the senses.
-Being stimulated with the appetizing smells and vibrant colors from the flowers, freshly baked goods, and produce make the average consumer happier and hungrier, and therefore more likely to spend money [4].
-We all know how deadly it can be to have a grumbling stomach in the grocery store.
+The front of the store is meant to be an appeal to the senses.
+Being stimulated by the appetizing smells from the baked goods and vibrant colors from the flowers and produce make the average consumer happier and hungrier, and therefore more likely to spend money [4].
+I know firsthand just how dangerous it can be to have a grumbling stomach in the grocery store.
+If I’m even a little bit hungry while walking down the snack aisle, a family sized box of Goldfish always makes it into my cart.

 Some vegetables wilt when they have been sitting out for a while, so the misters in the display cases restore lost water content due to wilting and make the produce look more appetizing to customers.
 At the same time the misters are adding water, they are also adding weight and therefore cost to the vegetables that are sold per pound.
 Genius!
 So next time you’re at the store, you might save a couple of cents if you shake the water off of your head of lettuce before you put it in the bag.

-If you pay close attention to grocery store workers when they stack pyramids of apples, you’ll sometimes see that they position the apples in a way that displays the better looking side outwards and the bruised side, if there is one, away from sight.
+If you pay close attention to grocery store workers when they stack pyramids of apples, you’ll sometimes see that they position the apples in a way that displays the better-looking side outwards and the bruised side out of sight.
 This makes customers sometimes buy damaged fruit if they don’t check the other side and decreases the money lost due to unsold fruit.
-Also, fruit stickers are sometimes strategically placed to cover up blemishes.
-So if you really want to make sure you are getting your money’s worth, you can peel the sticker up a little bit to see if it is hiding anything.
+Also, fruit stickers are sometimes strategically placed to cover up blemishes and bruises.
+So, if you really want to make sure you are getting your money’s worth, you can peel the sticker up a little bit to see if it is hiding anything.

 Inner Aisles